mike99mac/minimy-mike99mac/README.md

 ## The buttons process

 The smart boombox model with the RasPi on-board has three pushbuttons on the front panel to allow quick access to *previous track*, *pause/resume*, and *next track* operations.
-A new **``buttons``** system skill traps button presses and sends corresponding messages to to the bus.
+A new **``buttons``** system skill traps button presses and sends corresponding messages to the bus.

-If your enclosure does not have them, you can skip this step.
-Or, if you want to add buttons, attach them to the following GPIO pins:
+If you want to add buttons, attach them to the following GPIO pins:

     +-----+--------+-------------------------------+
     | Pin | Label  | Description                   |